Voting in Louisiana

 Louisiana does not offer Election Day registration, so be sure to submit your voter registration before the deadline.

-You can pre-register to vote in person in Louisiana when you turn 16, or by any method when you turn 17.
+You can pre-register to vote in Louisiana in person when you turn 16, or by any method when you turn 17.

 Voting Rights Restoration